Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 - G3,0,1 PGA is projective geometric algebra which is often used for (game) graphics
 - G3,1 CRA compass ruler algebra is the CGA flavor for 2D and used in the Introduction book of Hildenbrand to explain GA
 - G4,1 CGA see next section
-- GAC is geometric algebra conic
+- G5,3 GAC is an algebra for conics (H10)
+- G8,2 (?)
+Double CGA adds objects like quadrics, tori and cylinders (H11)
+- G9,7 (?)
+Cubic CGA adds cubics (H12)
 - there are many other ones like G2, G3, G3,3, G9 etc.

+H10 = Hildenbrand The Power of ... chapter 10.

 The choosen dimension has influence on
 - the capabilities